ConnorGamble/connorgamble.github.io/Content/Blog/Untitled Boomer Shooter.md

 Straight away you can feel the difference, it's only a subtle tilt and this natually introduces it's own challenges since when I was developing this since initially I had a hitscan line beaming out of the characters face to be the shot so that had to change since it tilted with the camera.
 Not ideal.

 Only thing left is getting a decent jump.
 There is a jump mechanic which I have implemented but it's quite small at the moment.
 I'm imagining it'll just need to go a touch higher but want to spend time making sure it feels right rather than just going up.

+## Guns.
+Lots of guns.
+Can't have a shooter without a weapon!
+And usually, Boomer shooters have an array of weapons to choose from so it was important that you've got some snappy switching.